- Straight-line method of depreciation

 For example, if an asset has a useful life of 5 years, summing the digits of the five years of the asset’s useful life looks like this: 1 + 2 + 3 + 4 + 5 = 15.
 Each year, the depreciable base is multiplied by the percentage of the remaining useful life to determine the annual depreciation expense.
 The annual expense is then allocated evenly over the year in each financial period.

-For further clarity, for an asset with a 5-year useful life, the annual depreciation expense for the first year would be one third (⅓ = 5 / 15) of the asset’s value.
-In year two the annual depreciation expense percentage would be 4/15 and in year three the percentage would be one fifth (⅕ = 3/15), and so on.
+For further clarity, for an asset with a 5-year useful life, the annual depreciation expense for the first year would be one third (⅓ = 5 /15) of the asset’s value.
+In year two, the annual depreciation expense percentage would be approximately 27% or 4/15.
+Then, in year three the percentage would be one fifth (⅕ = 3/15), and so on.

-Unlike the other methods, the units of production depreciation method does not depreciate the asset solely based on time passed, but on the units the asset produced throughout the period.
+Unlike the other methods, the units of production depreciation method does not depreciate the asset based on time passed, but on the units the asset produced throughout the period.
+This method is most commonly used for assets in which actual usage, not the passage of time, leads to the depreciation of the asset.

 This method first requires the business to estimate the total units of production the asset will provide over its useful life.
 Then a depreciation amount per unit is calculated by dividing the cost of the asset minus its salvage value over the total expected units the asset will produce.
 Each period the depreciation per unit rate is multiplied by the actual units produced to calculate the depreciation expense.